 I also think about Hurricane Katrina, and a half-million people let out to dry for weeks.
 The words describe my feelings for College Graduates entering a marketplace of stagnant wages with crippling debt.
 I think about the cost of end of life care, and what that is going to look like in the years ahead.
 I think about the state prisons closing, and the repercussions that will be felt in local government.
 I think about the unprecedented rate of foreclosures sweeping our entire nation.
 I think about young families I meet right here in Redwood City, struggling to pay rent and in danger of homelessness, and I think about the 500 people in our city who sleep unsheltered or in vehicles every night.

 I watched powerlessly as my rent crept up and up, Partially resultant of economic growth in the area, but mostly a result of former property owners entering the rental market.
-I think about the thousands of indigent and derelict in my own community and wonder… I wonder what they think of when they hear the words “housing crisis.”
+I think about the thousands of people currently experiencing homelessness in own community and wonder… I wonder what they think of when they hear the words “housing crisis.”

 These rent hikes have forced me to move my residence four times over the past two years, and I should be too busy dealing with my own personal “housing crisis” to be writing about these things, but it is nice to step away from a project which ended up consuming a year of my life, and tackle a smaller project that has the potential to be complete in just a few hours…. something relaxing and attainable … like a 3 part blog series about why the tiny house was built in the first place